Removing One-Day Charges

 3. Click Save.

-The Default Terminations Effective at Start of Day preference determines the default behavior for when termination change orders take effect, at the start or end of day.
-You can enable and disable this preference at any time.
-The setting at a given point in time determines the behavior of any termination change order created.
+The Default Terminations Effective at Start of Day preference determines the default for when termination change orders take effect, at the start or end of day.
+You can check or clear this preference at any time.
+The current setting affects all newly created termination change orders.

-Removing one-day charges is useful when you create an Activation change order then realize you activated the subscription in error.
+Removing one-day charges is useful when you accidentally activate a subscription and need to correct it.
 You need to remove all of the charges from that subscription line.
-When you create a Termination change order with Default Terminations Effective at Start of Day set, and on the same date as the Activation change order, all charges for that subscription line are removed.
-For example, if you create a Termination change order for January 1 and Default Terminations Effective at Start of Day is checked, there is no charge for January 1.
-Termination change orders that are created on the same day as the activation change order, and are set to take place at start of day, cancel the activation and remove all charges for the line.
+When you create a Termination change order on the same date as the Activation change order, and this preference is checked, all charges for that subscription line are removed.
+For instance, if you create a Termination change order for January 1 with Default Terminations Effective at Start of Day checked, there is no charge for January 1.
+Termination change orders set to take place at start of day and created on the same day as the activation cancel the activation and remove all charges for the line.
 There is no single-day charge.

-Likewise, you can create a Reactivation change order on the same day as a Suspend change order.
-Prior to NetSuite version 21.1, Reactivation change orders were not permitted to be created on the same day as a Suspend change order.
-A Suspend change order resulted in a single-day charge left in the On Hold status and unable to be billed.
+Similarly, you can create a Reactivation change order on the same day as a Suspend change order.
+Prior to NetSuite version 21.1, Reactivation change orders couldn't be created on the same day as a Suspend change order.
+A Suspend change order would leave a single-day charge in the On Hold status, preventing it from being billed.
 For example, you have a subscription that was created with two lines.
 In Related records, you can see that invoices were sent January and February.
 One of the lines was suspended on 3/1/2021, so all charges from that date forward are on hold.

 Related records with on hold status shown.